How To Thrive In Winter

 Keep a planner/journal.
 Saturn is literally the lord (lady) of time (Kronos.)
 Have a healthy respect for time by documenting it and your experiences.
 This is a great way to contextualize events in terms of larger cycles as well as a way to process a lot of the uncomfortable feelings that can surface during this time of year.

 Talk to your ancestors.
 Saturn rules the dead.
 She also rules our bones, where our ancestors live.
 If you look after your dead, they will look after you.
 If you don’t have an active ancestor practice already, you can start by simply offering your ancestors a candle, a glass of cool water, and a few words, spoken from the heart.
 For more on that, check out this excellent book on the topic.

 Pray the servite rosary.
 This is a rosary focused around the seven sorrows (or dolors) of Mary and is really powerful meditation on sadness and death, not to mention the use of prayer beads has an incredibly soothing affect.
 For more on the power of the rosary, check out this book.
 If the rosary isn’t your thing, here is a Saturn mantra using mala beads from Kelly Surtees.

 Firm up your boundaries (whatever this means for you.)

 Perform the Orphic hymn to Saturn/Kronos on Saturdays or during Saturn hours.
 If you don’t know about planetary hours, here is a great resource from my teacher Chris Warnock.

 Wishing you a blessed and restorative winter. xo

-This page contains Amazon affiliate links which means that I earn a small commission on products linked at no cost to you.
+This page contains affiliate links which means that I earn a small commission on products linked at no cost to you.
 This helps to support this site and my work as an independent artist and creator.
 I only ever recommend products that I personally use and love.
 Thanks for your support!